You are listening to the Sean Hannity Radio Show Podcast.

 And that if they do have them, they don't have any respect for this country, which would be true.

-And if they do have them and they release them, yeah, the media in the country would probably like to see whether or not these emails, thirty plus thousand of them, were about a wedding, a funeral, about yoga, and about emailing somebody who doesn't have an email address.
+And if they do have them and they release them, yeah, the media in the country would probably like to see whether or not these emails, 30 plus thousand of them, were about a wedding, a funeral, about yoga, and about emailing somebody who doesn't have an email address.

-So I think that's that's that's what's telling here.
+So I think that's what's telling here.

 Now, does anybody seriously think that Vladimir Putin needs any encouragement to try and hack into our national security files?

-You know, does does anybody seriously think that we're not trying to do the same thing to their top officials?
+You know, does anybody seriously think that we're not trying to do the same thing to their top officials?

-You gotta be frank and honest here.
+You got to be frank and honest here.

-Trump knowing that the emails were deleted, because we all know that, because that was at the heart of, you know, the the entire email server scandal.
+So Trump, knowing that the server doesn't exist, because we all know that, Trump knowing that the emails were deleted, because we all know that, because that was at the heart of the entire email server scandal, why did she delete half of them?

 That was the whole thing.